xxluckyleoxx1/phase-3-abstracting-work-with-hashes-lab/README.md

-# Intro to Hashes Lab
+# Working with Hashes Lab

 ## Learning Goals

-- Build simple hashes.
+- Build simple hashes
-- Access and modify data stored in a hash.
+- Access and modify data stored in a hash
-- Add new data to a hash.
+- Add new data to a hash

 ## Introduction